 Adjusting and defining a specific grind size is one of the best ways to uniquely tailor the flavour your espresso shots, and get the most out of your coffee beans in general.
 Different beans require different grind sizes depending on their roast level, freshness and origin to name just a few variables.
-Its not always easy to know where to begin when you get your freshly roasted coffee beans, so we've put together this helpful guide to give you some pointers to getting that perfect cup of coffee.
+It's not always easy to know where to begin when you get your freshly roasted coffee beans, so we've put together this helpful guide to give you some pointers to getting that perfect cup of coffee.

-What Do We Mean by Grind Size?
+What Do We Mean By Grind Size

-Why Do We Grind Coffee in the first place?
+Why Do We Grind Coffee in the First Place?

-When it comes to getting the best out of your coffee, every coffee connoisseur will recommend using recently roasted and freshly ground your beans.
+When it comes to getting the best out of your coffee, every coffee connoisseur will recommend using recently roasted and freshly ground beans.
 But why is pre-ground coffee not ideal for maximising flavour?

 Burr Grinders and Blade Grinders

-Of course, not all grinders are made equal and its important to understand what to avoid if your keen to get the perfect grind size.
+Of course, not all grinders are made equal and it's important to understand what to avoid if you're keen to get the perfect grind size.
 In the coffee world, there are two main types of grinders: burr and blade grinders.
 A blade grinder works in much the same way as a food processor; it will use a spinning blade to speedily chop the coffee beans into small particles.
 The longer you expose your beans to that blade, the smaller and smaller they will become until they are 'dust-like'.

 However, that's not to say that even if you only use burr grinders, you'll always get a perfect consistency.
 There will always be some that have ground finer, and some coarser - there will always be some variation to the size and shape of the coffee particles.
-Higher quality grinders will be able to limit this and will produce a much higher level of consistency, and is probably the single best thing you should invest once you've begun your home espresso journey.
+Higher quality grinders will be able to limit this and will produce a much higher level of consistency, and is probably the single best thing you should invest in once you've begun your home espresso journey.

-Knowing about the importance of grind size and its affects on the flavour of your brew is all well and good, but how do we know when we've found the right grind size for our chosen method?
+Knowing about the importance of grind size and its affects on the flavour of your brew is all well and good, but how do we know when we've found the right grind size for our chosen brew method?
 Some grinders will helpfully label the appropriate range to use, but not all.
 So here's a general rule for some brew methods: